yashrajOjha/machinelearning-p/README.md

-# machinelearning-p
+# Machine Learning
-Has the codes of ML models I've learned till date.
+Hello!
+This repository houses the codes of all the ML models, I learned and explored till date.